 Let's dive in - What is the difference between a Soft and Hard Paywall?

-Although both paywalls are charging your community for a premium community experience they actually create a very different member experience.
+Although both paywalls are charging your Community for a subscription they actually create a very different member experience.

-When choosing what Paywall model to use for your community there are a few things to keep in mind.
+When choosing which Paywall model to use for your Community there are a few things to keep in mind.